The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Conclusions

 {S.\arabic{section}} {S.\arabic{subsection}} {S.\arabic{table}} {S.\arabic{figure}}

 \thefootnote \footnote{$^{1}$Department of Computer Science, University of Freiburg, Germany.\\ $^{2}$Department of Engineering, University of Technology Nuremberg. }

-In this supplementary material, we (i) illustrate why MONet~\cite{burgess2019monet} and other baselines perform poorly on real-world data, (ii) present additional ablation experiments on the data efficiency and robustness of our approach towards observations dropouts, (iii) give qualitative insights into why pose estimation methods fail in our experimental paradigm, and (iv) show that LSTMs are unable to replace the Bayes filter in our setup.
+In this supplementary material, we (i) illustrate why MONet~\cite{burgess2019monet} and other baselines perform poorly on real-world data, (ii) present additional ablation experiments on the data efficiency and robustness of our approach towards observations dropouts, (iii) give qualitative insights into why pose estimation methods fail in our experimental paradigm, (iv) show that LSTMs are unable to replace the Bayes filter in our setup, (v) list possible failure modes of our method, (vi) evaluate the generalization performance of our Dense Object Net, and (vii) summarize the multi-object mask generation.